DNA-BarKeeper/barkeeper/README.md

-# Barcode Workflow Manager
+# BarKeeper

-A web framework to assemble, analyze and manage DNA barcode data and metadata.
+A versatile web framework to assemble, analyze and manage DNA barcode data and metadata.

 - Example usage: https://gbol5.de

-## Using BWM for your own project
+## Using BarKeeper for your own project
-You can set up your own project with the Barcode Workflow Manager Web Framework easily by running it via Docker.
+You can set up your own project with BarKeeper Web Framework easily by running it via Docker.
 If you don't know what Docker is, read their excellent [Get Started with Docker guide](https://docs.docker.com/get-started/).

 ### Prerequisites